python-can-define-radio/sdr-course/classroom_activities/999-spectrum-painting.md

         write(i, q)
         t += 1.0 / RATE

 print(f"File '{out_filename}' is ready.
-You can now transmit the iqdata file using GNU Radio.") print("Reminder of parameters:") print(parameters_info)
+You can now transmit the iqdata file using GNU Radio Companion.") print("Reminder of parameters:") print(parameters_info)
 ```